Precedents & Possibilities Transforming Residential Practice

 In alignment with AIA Seattle’s efforts to reduce carbon emissions and support sustainable food sourcing, all catered meals are vegetarian.

-The 2022 Housing in Innovation Design forum will be held at Block 41 (115 Bell St, Seattle, WA 98121).
+The 2022 Housing Design forum will be held at Block 41 (115 Bell St, Seattle, WA 98121).
 Please enter using the front entrance on Bell Street, look for the Block 41 logo and the 115 sign.

 - Read more about Block 41 Location, Directions, Parking.
 Block 41 is fully ADA compliant with an elevator that visits each floor and a ramp in the outdoor courtyard.
 Weather permitting, the outdoor courtyard will be available for all meals and breaks.